Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

     - **iosMain** - code only used in iOS apps
     - **commonMain** - code that is being reused on both platforms

     Some functionalities are highly coupled with the specific platform and thus need to have separate implementations.
 Those implementations are available in the platform specific directories.
-Those functionalities are then unified by an extra layer of abstraction (interface) and exposed via the common package.
+Those functionalities are then unified by an extra layer of abstraction (interface) and exposed via the **common package**.

     e.g: The **commonMain** has `expect fun`, that means you need to provide specific function to both **androidMain** and **iosMain**.